rahul-goel/rahul-goel.github.io/src/Books/Six of Crows Duology/index.md

 about the characters like this again for the second book.
 So maybe I'll record my thoughts after each chapter like I attempted to do with The Mortal Instruments.
 Cannot wait to read The Crooked Kingdom.

+## Crooked Kingdom

+Yeah so I decided writing out my thoughts just after each chapter would be a good idea to manitain the flow and re-read it anytime later to look back at how I felt about the story.

+### Chapter 1

+So Retvenko is a Squaller going for a voyage from Ketterdam to gain some money which he can use to return to Ravka.
+But a couple of Shu people (most probably Grisha under the influence of *jurda parem*) abduct him.
+Most likely, it is under Van Eck's orders.
+Maybe he is trying to build anarmy of Grisha soldires with extraordinary powers with the help of *jurda parem*.

+### Chapter 2

+We're back in business with the heist.
+This chapter is written from Wylan's perspective.
+They are stalling Cornelis Smeet to stay at the gambling den so that Kaz and Wylan can serach his house for documents.
+Smeet is Van Eck's lawyer and has all the information on his public and private properties - that is the possible locations of Inej.
+Nina is using her charms while Jesper is gambling his guns to stall him (I hope he doesn't lose them).
+Anyway, it is mentioned twice that Nina has recovered from her addiction (not clearly mentioned but I hope so that's the case).
+Kaz says he has figured out the location from their search.
+The encounter between Kaz and Smet's daughter was amazing.

+### Chapter 3

+So the collision between Kaz and Smeet was to plant the whistle back in Smeet's possession.
+Typical Kaz.
+All of them are now there in the cemetry planning their next move.
+Kuwei wants to go to Ravka but Kaz insists upon the Southern Colonies.
+No one can stop Kaz from getting what he wants.
+Kaz is so bitter to Kuwei (I mean he is the same way to everyone else too).
+I know that all he wants is to protect the boy but still.
+My respect goes out to Muzzen.
+No mourners.
+No funerals.
+I actually was wondering at the end of the first book that what had happened to him.
+The Shus, the Fjerdan's, the people from Novyi Zem and what not are all after Kaz and Kuwei.
+And Jesper's father turns up?
+I hope he is not harmed.

+### Chapter 4

+Woah.
+A lot of things happened with Inej.
+She was brought to some place by Van Eck where she is being held captive.
+There's a guy called Bajan who looks after her meals and well-being.
+He is Suli like her and is nothing but kind to her.
+But Inej doesn't admire his kindness since he is working for Van Eck and all of it could easily be an act - working with Kaz she has learnt the ways of the Barrel and of Ketterdam.
+And most of her doesn't believe that Kaz will come to rescue her but there's one small part that is still hopeful.

+### Chapter 5

+Jesper goes to the university with Wylan by his side to meet his father.
+There is a huge contrast in the Barrell and the area around the university.
+We get to kow some of Jesper's history.
+He had come to one of the gambling dens with his new friends from the university for a night of fun but had failed to turn back towards the gambling dens since then.
+As soon as he exchanges greetings with his father, they get ambushed by some gang (multiple gangs?) and have to run for their lives through a secret passage that Wylan accidentally knows of.

+### Chapter 6

+So Jesper's *Da* is brought to their hideout where they all back Jesper against his father by saying that Jesper and they were mislead into this situation by someone and they are trying their best to make it right.
+Kaz assures Jesper's father that he will set everything alright withing three days of time.
+Since this chapter is from Nina's perspective, we gain details of what happened to her after her first dose of *parem*.
+She hasn't completely recovered.
+There are phases when she craves it and wants to kill anyone denying her *parem* and she hates herself for her behaviour and her inability to control.
+There's a moment when she realises that Jesper is the only one with a family and wishes if Jesper's *Da* could become a fatherly figure for all of them and take them all away somewhere far from Ketterdam.
+This is much relatable to real life.
+Anyway, they are approaching the location where Inej is kept and Nina uses some unknown power to kill the guards (while she was trying her best to just silence them).